milliHQ/terraform-aws-next-js/examples/custom-domain/README.md

 # Terraform Next.js custom domain example

 This example shows how to use a custom domain with the [Next.js Terraform module for AWS](https://registry.terraform.io/modules/dealmore/next-js/aws).
+The code is based on the [with existing CloudFront distribution example](https://github.com/dealmore/terraform-aws-next-js/tree/main/examples/with-existing-cloudfront).

+## Features

+- Creates a new domain record in Route53
+- Provisions a free SSL certificate from the AWS Certificate Manager for the domain
+- Assigns the domain and the SSL certificate to the CloudFront distribution

-You can find the full example code on [GitHub](https://github.com/dealmore/terraform-aws-next-js/tree/main/examples/custom-domain).
+> **Note:** You can find the full example code on [GitHub](https://github.com/dealmore/terraform-aws-next-js/tree/main/examples/custom-domain).

 ## Setup